About Community Preparedness

 Vision, Mission and Core Values

 BCP is responsible for ensuring that the activities of the Centers for Disease Control and Prevention (CDC), Public Health Emergency Preparedness (PHEP) Cooperative Agreement Program (42 U.S.C.
-247d-3) are carried out as identified in the Center's work plan.
+247d-3) are carried out as identified in the Bureau's work plan.
 The purpose of the PHEP program is to develop emergency-ready public health organizations by upgrading, integrating and evaluating state and local public health jurisdictions' preparedness for and response to terrorism, pandemic influenza, and other public health emergencies.
-To accomplish the goals set forth by the CDC in the PHEP, CCP follows its mission to build healthy communities through prevention, preparedness and response.
-To achieve its mission, CCP works closely with its colleagues, local, state and national preparedness partners to increase public awareness about the importance of preparing for emergencies and to encourage individuals to take action.
+To accomplish the goals set forth by the CDC in the PHEP, BCP follows its mission to build healthy communities through prevention, preparedness and response.
+To achieve its mission, BCP works closely with its colleagues, local, state and national preparedness partners to increase public awareness about the importance of preparing for emergencies and to encourage individuals to take action.
 The Bureau of Community Preparedness has a vision of healthy, safe and prepared communities.
-BCP's core values are teamwork, caring, diversity, integrity, credibility, innovation and knowledge.
+BCP's core values are respect, teamwork, caring, diversity, equity, inclusion, integrity, credibility, accountability, professionalism, competency, innovation and knowledge.

 What services are provided?